boasbakker/FYPLC/book/README.md

-# Developers
+## Developers

 The first five notebooks were developed by Gary Steele <g.a.steele@tudelft.nl> with input and feedback from Jeroen Kalkman <J.Kalkman@tudelft.nl> and Freek Pols <c.f.j.pols@tudelft.nl>.
+These notebooks were then developed further by Freek.
 All other notebooks were developed by Freek Pols

 ```python